sayyedfaixal/backend/Readme.md

 # 🚀 Complex Backend Project

-A robust and scalable Node.js backend application built with Express.js and MongoDB, featuring authentication, e-commerce functionality, and todo management capabilities.
+A robust and scalable Node.js backend application built with Express.js and MongoDB, featuring a video platform with user authentication, video management, subscriptions, likes, comments, playlists, and social features.

 ## 📋 Table of Contents